Court of Protection and mental capacity

 A person is unable to make a decision when:

 All decisions made on behalf of someone lacking mental capacity must be made in their best interests.
-One of the few exceptions to this is where a person leaves an Advance Decision refusing certain medical treatment (including lifesaving treatment) in the future if they lose their capacity.
+One of the few exceptions to this is when a person leaves an Advance Decision refusing certain medical treatment (including lifesaving treatment) in the future if they lose their capacity.

 The Mental Capacity Act Code of Practice sets out a useful checklist to help decide whether a decision is in a person’s best interests, including:

-If you are authorised to make decisions for a loved one, we can help you assess whether certain decisions are in their best interests.
+• If you are authorised to make decisions for a loved one, we can help you assess whether certain decisions are in their best interests.

 For more complex decisions, it may be necessary to get a professional opinion, for example from the person’s GP, social worker, or someone specialising in the person’s condition or injury.